 The only problem is that the place is a maze of elevators and walkways and escalators.
 It is impossible to go from the baggage claim directly for example to the rental car area without the use of two elevators (if you are anything other than a business traveler without bags.
 The elevators are just two, and the wait is great.
 So there we are waiting for the elevators for five ten minutes, then looking for another elevator, and then another, and finally we arrived at the place.

-But now that we have done it once I imagine that it will be easier the way back.
+But now that we have done it once I imagine that it will

 All this is to say that I am sorry we have not had many posts, but we are virtually sealed off from the outside world at my aunt and uncles technologically challenged home.
 They don’t even have dialup.
 I haven’t had a chance to run to a Starbucks.
 Just now as we arrive at the home of my old friend Mark’s in Oak Park, do I have a chance to write down a few words.